The Dangers in My Heart: Manga

 In December 2020, Seven Seas Entertainment announced they licensed the series for English publication.
 The series is also licensed by Tong Li Publishing in Taiwan.

 Individual chapters of the series are called kartes.

-Volume list
+A spin-off manga written and illustrated by Haika Nanasaka, titled The Dangers in My Heart: Love Comedy ga Hajimaranai, is set to begin serialization on the same website on July 22, 2025.